 What is a Chromebook VPN?

 VPN stands for “virtual private network.”
 You can say a VPN serves as the middle-man in your connection to the internet.
 It allows you to connect your device to a computer/server in the country of your choice and have all web traffic go through that machine before reaching your device.
 It’s as if you were controlling a computer remotely.
 This masks your identity, location, and other private details you might not want to share.

 Three straight-forward ways to set up a Chromebook VPN

-The second option is to use an Android app, but this only works on Chromebooks with access to the Play Store.
-Download the app to your Chromebook, set things up like you would on your smartphone, and you’re done.
-Not all VPN apps run perfectly on Chrome OS, so you might encounter a problem or two depending on your provider.
+The second option is to use an Android app, which only works on Chromebooks with access to the Play Store.
+Download the app to your Chromebook, set things up as you would on your smartphone, and you’re done.
+Not all VPN apps run flawlessly on Chrome OS, so you might encounter a problem or two depending on your provider.

-If your VPN provider doesn’t offer a Chrome extension and your Chromebook doesn’t have access to the Play Store, you’ll have to go with option three, entering all the required information manually (L2TP protocol).
-It’s easy to do and doesn’t require any technical knowledge — check out our step-by-step instructions below.
+If your Chromebook VPN provider doesn’t offer a Chrome extension, and your Chromebook doesn’t have access to the Play Store, you’ll have to go with entering all the required information manually (L2TP protocol).
+It’s easy to do and doesn’t require much technical knowledge, but you need to know where the information goes.